Glossary of Filtration terms

 SOLUTION: A single phase combination of liquid and non-liquid substances which are two or more than two more liquids.

 SPACING: The distance between adjacent surfaces or stacked discs, edge wound ribbons or single layer filaments.
-This dimension determines the smallest dimension of solid particles to be retained.
+This dimension determines the smallest dimension of solid particles to be are retained.

 SPECIFIC GRAVITY: Ratio of substance’s weight to that of some standard substance (Water for liquids and solids, air or hydrogen for gases ).